My Long and Winding Road to a Piece of 'Twin Peaks' Cherry Pie

 Initially I assumed its locale was Michigan: all those Douglas firs and proximity to Canada, I suppose.
 Turned out it was Washington state, where I moved in 1991.
 For a time I worked at the University Book Store, where the diary for Laura Palmer had been bought by someone on Lynch's production team, and every so often I visited North Bend, the true locale for the show, for a hike up Mt.
 Si.
 But I never went into Twede's Cafe, formerly the Mar T Cafe, home of cherry pie and that damn fine cup of coffee.
 Hey, is that how the whole coffee thing began?
 Does Howard Schultz owe his fortune to David Lynch and Special Agent Dale Cooper?

-Driving back over the dirt road, I decided, in order to salvage some part of the day, to finally stop at the Mar T, now Twede's, to check it out.
+Driving back over the dirt road, I decided, in order to salvage some part of the day, to finally stop at Twede's.

 It took a second for my eyes to adjust to the darkness of the restaurant.
 One o'clock on a Sunday but the place was bustling.
 A few booths were open but I opted for the counter, then opted for a burger and fries.
 So far that day I'd only had coffee and sweet things (trail mix, etc.), so coffee and cherry pie didn't appeal.
 As I was eating, I did something Dale Cooper couldn't do back in 1990: I checked my email on my smartphone and found a back-and-forth between Patricia and our neighbor Ward about an outdoor dinner party we were all attending that evening in downtown Seattle.
 Ward talked about picking up the ingredients for a peach pie; Patricia suggested she and I get bread or cheese on the way.
 To me, an alternative immediately suggested itself: